 One of the fundamental functions of enzymes in protein metabolism is to promote the breakdown of proteins into their component parts, namely amino acids.
 By employing their catalytic prowess, enzymes ensure the efficient hydrolysis of peptide bonds within proteins, enabling the liberation of these essential building blocks.

-See also How Much Protein In Berries
+See also How To Get Rid Of Protein In Urine Naturally

 This controlled degradation, orchestrated by a diverse range of enzymes such as proteases, is vital for cellular functioning and enables the recycling of amino acids for synthesis of new proteins, energy production, and other crucial biological processes.